lsim/faderfox-editor/README.md

 I wanted to contribute new features but was not up to the task of properly working with the original implementation.

-A few extra features have been added compared to the (already awesome) original editor.
+Extra features have been added compared to the (already awesome) original editor.

 - Storage of configuration data in the browser's IndexedDb
 - Auto saving of data to the db (page reload no longer a thing to be feared!)